gfx/Swift-PureJsonSerializer/README.md

 Swift-JsonSerializer is a JSON serializer and deserializer which are implemented in **Pure Swift** and adds nothing to built-in / standard classes in Swift.

+# GENOME

+This library is featured in a complete Json mapping library you can find <a href="https://github.com/LoganWright/Genome">here.</a>

 # KNOWN ISSUES